Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 For Calendar Year Filers the due date for your Virginia Income Tax Return is May 1.
 If the due date falls on Saturday, Sunday, or legal holiday, you may file your return on the next business day.
 The United States Postal Service postmark is used to verify the date your return is mailed.
 If you are a fiscal year filer, your return is due the 15th day of the fourth month, following the close of the fiscal year.
 See Instruction Booklet Page 3 for more information on Fiscal Year Filers.

 You may electronically file or use paper forms to file your State Income Tax Return.
-There are three e-File options to choose from - Virginia Free File, Paid e-File and, new this year, Virginia Free File fillable forms.
+There are three e-File options to choose from - Virginia Free File, Paid e-File and Virginia Free File fillable forms.
 Please visit the Virginia Tax website to find our more about these programs.

 If you wish to file paper returns you may refer to the back cover of the 760 Instruction booklet to find the address to mail a paper return.
 The fastest way to file is electronically.
 If you file online please do not send a paper copy of your return.